I’m not being dramatic when I tell you the practice of daily gratitude changed my life.

 This I know — cultivating a heart of gratitude will change you.

-You will be different 30 days from now.
-Gratitude changes what we see and how we see it.
-It changes our hearts.
+Gratitude doesn’t change our circumstances but it changes our perspective in those circumstances.
+Gratitude changes our hearts.
 Gratitude forever impacts the words we use, the responses we make and the faith we have.

 “Give thanks in every circumstance, for this is God’s will for you in Christ Jesus.”